prowler0305/network_health_data/README.md

-# WNG_api_manager
+# USCC Engineering API_api_manager
-API layer that manages the API access to the WNG data on HBASE.
+API layer that manages the API access to the USCC Engineering API data on HBASE.